 The optimization model is implemented in GAMS, version 22.7.
-The code is included in the GAMS model library [16] with the model name poutil.gms.
-All computations are done with a Pentium Intel Centrino Dual 2.00 GHz with 1 GB RAM and Windows XP platform.
+The code can be found in Appendix B. All computations are done with a Pentium Intel Centrino Dual 2.00 GHz with 1 GB RAM and Windows XP platform.
 In order to achieve computational results which are comparable, we use only one processor.
 We observed that with two processors, the speed-up time is almost linear in average.